davidjamesherzog/videojs-shaka/README.md

 Then just open the app at [http://localhost:3000/](http://localhost:3000/)

+Note: there is a vagrant box available that provides a suitable runtime environment

 ## Special Thanks

 This library wasn't possible without leveraging the following libraries that were used to create this.